EyeSaberDC/Beatmap-Link-Generator/README.md

    - `MIN_STARS`: The minimum star rating of beatmaps to include (e.g., 4.0).
    - `MAX_STARS`: The maximum star rating of beatmaps to include (e.g., 5.5).

-2. Run the script with `python generate_links.py`
+2. Run the script.
-3. This will create a file named `beatmap_links.txt` containing the download links for ranked osu! standard beatmaps within the specified star range.
+3. This will create a file named `beatmap_links.txt` containing the download links for ranked osu! standard beatmaps that have at least one difficulty within the specified star range.

 ## Notes

 - The script uses the osu!
 API v2, which has rate limits.
 If you encounter errors, try adding delays between requests.
 - This script is for personal use only.
 Please respect osu!'s terms of service.
 - The generated links are direct download links for the beatmaps.
 You'll need to be logged into your osu! account to use these links.
-- The star rating filter applies to the highest difficulty in each beatmap set.
-Sets with at least one difficulty within the specified range will be included.
+- The star rating filter includes beatmaps that have at least one difficulty within the specified range.
+A beatmap set may contain difficulties outside this range as well.
+- The script logs all star ratings within the specified range for each added beatmap.

 ## Troubleshooting